WokLibCodeClub/Python-Clock/Step2-Make-a-digital-clock/README4.md

 You should now have a functioning Digital Clock.
 You could experiment with changing the font, or trying italics to get a display you like.

+If you have followed the steps for the digital clock your code should look something like [this](ex_digital_clock.png).
+Click the *back* button to come back to this page.

 The next section shows how to create an Analogue clock.
 Lucklily we can use a lot of the same code for the Analogue clock.

 [Go to Step 3 - Setting up the Analogue clock](../Step3-Setting-up-the-Analogue-clock)